Tenshin000/CogniPredictAD/README.md

 In the *data exploration*, the training set was inspected using a reduced set of clinically relevant variables and derived ratios.
 MRI volumes were normalized by *ICV*, and CSF ratios *TAU/ABETA* and *PTAU/ABETA* were computed to improve biological interpretability and reduce scanner and size effects.
 Summary statistics, boxplots, and correlation maps were used to assess distributions and multicollinearity.
 Clinical and biomarker distributions showed the expected disease gradient but with strong overlap, skewness, and outliers.
 Sex differences in MRI volumes confirmed the need for ICV normalization.
 Class counts showed *only mild imbalance* across CN, EMCI, LMCI, and AD.

-After preprocessing on the training set, I do a *new data exploration*.
+After preprocessing on the training set, I performed a *new data exploration*.
 The final training file contained a compact multimodal set covering demographics, APOE4, cognition, Ecog, CSF ratios, and MRI/ICV ratios.
 Feature distributions were summarised using medians and IQRs.
 Outliers were assessed with **Local Outlier Factor** across clinical, CSF, MRI/ICV, and combined sets.
 Only a small number of high-anomaly cases emerged, many clinically plausible, supporting the use of models robust to skew and extreme values rather than broad exclusion.

 ## Learning Set